COVID-19 Variant Update

 Limited evidence available suggests that COVID-19 antigen and PCR tests are still capable of identifying recently-emerged SARS-CoV-2 variants, such as XBB.1.5, EG.5.1, JN.1 and KP.2.
 Reduction or failure of the spike gene amplification in RT-PCR can be used as a (time-dependent) proxy indicator of JN.1 (versus other Omicron lineages) infection.

-Paxlovid continues to be effective against emerging SARS-CoV-2 variants, including JN.1.
+Paxlovid continues to be effective against emerging SARS-CoV-2 variants, including JN.1 and KP.2.

 READ MORE